avarant/blog/src/content/blog/using-cursor-effectively.md

 ## 3. Prompt Crafting 101

-* **Be specific** – instead of *"create a new lambda fucntion"*, write *"create a new python3.12 lambda function using terraform. put the terraform code in the infra/ directory. see existing lambda @infra/lambda1.tf. put the python code in the lambda_functions/ directory."*.
+* **Be specific** – instead of *"create a new lambda function"*, write *"create a new python3.12 lambda function using terraform. put the terraform code in the infra/ directory. see existing lambda @infra/lambda1.tf. put the python code in the lambda_functions/ directory."*.
-* **Give context** – open relevant files and use `/add open files to context` so the model sees the full picture.
+* **Give context** – ensure relevant files are open in your editor so the model sees the full picture.
+Alternatively, you can copy-paste snippets or use features that explicitly add file content to the chat context if available in your Cursor version.
 * **Iterate** – refine the prompt as needed, it doesn't always do exactly what you want on the first try.

 ## 4. Modes